quikcess/canvas-drawer/README.md

   - `options`: Object with triangle options.
     - `x`: Horizontal position of the triangle.
     - `y`: Vertical position of the triangle.
-    - `width`: Width of the triangle base.
-    - `height`: Height of the triangle.
+    - `size`: Size of the triangle.
     - `backgroundColor`: Background color of the triangle.
     - `backgroundImage`: Background image of the triangle.
+    - `backgroundGradient`: Background gradient of the triangle.
+    - `borderGradient`: Border gradient of the triangle.
     - `borderColor`: Border color of the triangle.
     - `borderWidth`: Border width of the triangle.
     - `reference`: Reference for positioning the triangle relative to another element.